Zooce/zomb-file/README.md

 ### Macro Parameters

-Macros can have a set of parameters, declared after the key inside a set of parentheses.
+Macros can have a set of parameters declared after the key inside a set of parentheses.
 Parameters can be used as values inside the macro by placing a percent sign (`%`) before the parameter name.
-This eliminates the need for complicated scoping rules.
-If your macro does have parameters, each parameter _must_ be used at least once in the macro's value. _This is to prevent you from doing unnecessary things_.
+If your macro does have parameters, each parameter _must_ be used at least once in the macro's value.

 > _An empty set of parentheses is **invalid**._